|Nutrition Facts (per serving)|

-- 1/4 Cup raw walnuts
+- 1/4 cup raw walnuts

-- 1/4 Cup raw almonds
+- 1/4 cup raw almonds

-- 1/4 Cup raw shelled pistachios
+- 1/4 cup raw shelled pistachios

-- 1/4 Teaspoon sea salt for finishing
+- 1/4 teaspoon sea salt for finishing

-- Pre-heat the oven to 400 degrees.
+Gather the ingredients.
+Preheat the oven to 400 F.

-- Add the butter to a pot and melt on the stovetop on low heat.
-Stir in the honey, sugar, water, cinnamon, salt, ginger, nutmeg, cardamom and ground cloves.
+Add the butter to a pot and melt on the stovetop on low heat.
+Stir in the honey, sugar, water, cinnamon, salt, ginger, nutmeg, cardamom, and ground cloves.
 Continue stirring until melted and fully combined.

-- Stir in the walnuts, almonds and pistachios and spread out in a single layer on a baking sheet lined with parchment paper.
+Stir in the walnuts, almonds, and pistachios and spread out in a single layer on a baking sheet lined with parchment paper.